USS St. Louis (CL-49): Transfer to Brazil

 In the early 1950s, as the US Navy sought to reduce the number of surplus vessels in its inventory, St. Louis was allocated to the Brazilian Navy.
 She was stricken from the US Naval Vessel Register on 22 January 1951 and commissioned into Brazilian service on 29 January as Almirante Tamandaré.

-During a period of political instability in 1955, Carlos Luz briefly seized power after the acting president, Café Filho, was ousted on 8 November.
+During a period of political instability in 1955, Carlos Luz briefly seized power after the acting president, Café Filho, fell ill on 8 November.
 Luz was himself deposed three days later, and he fled aboard Tamandaré, which was moored in Guanabara Bay off Rio de Janeiro, awaiting work on her boilers.
 At that time, the ship's captain was Silvio Heck; also aboard was Admiral Carlos Pena Boto.
 Luz sought to flee the capital to Santos, and when the ship passed out of the bay, the coastal fortifications guarding its entrance opened fire on Tamandaré, but scored no hits.
 Luz was formally removed from power and the governor of São Paulo barred him from entering the area.
 Tamandaré brought him back to Rio de Janeiro on the 13th, where he left the ship.

 She served as the Fleet Flagship until 1976.
 She was deployed as part of the force in the Lobster War between Brazil and France.

 Tamandaré was stricken from the naval register in 1973 and was laid up until 1980, when she was sold to ship breakers based in Taiwan.
 While being towed there on 24 August, she foundered off South Africa.